 We continue to analyze potential risks associated with the LIBOR transition, including financial, market, accounting, operational, legal, tax, reputational and compliance risks.
-Despite the announcements from the UKFCA and U.S. Prudential Regulators, we are unable to precisely predict when LIBOR will become unrepresentative, or if SOFR or any other alternative reference rate will become the benchmark to replace LIBOR.
-Because we routinely engage in transactions involving financial instruments that reference LIBOR, these developments could have a material impact on us, our borrowers, investors, customers and counterparties.
+At this time, we are unable to completely predict when LIBOR will become unrepresentative.
+However, in light of the announcements by the UKFCA, the IBA and Prudential Regulators noted above, USD LIBOR, except in very limited circumstances, will be discontinued or declared unrepresentative (depending on the tenor) as of either immediately after December 31, 2021 or June 30, 2023.
+Because we routinely engage in transactions involving financial instruments that reference LIBOR, these developments may have a material impact on us, our borrowers, investors, customers and counterparties.